kachan1208/hello-world/README.md

 Packages are available for iOS 7.0+.

-To link frameworks to your project follow instructions depending on package manager of your choice:
+To link frameworks to your project follow instruction:

 ### Carthage